BrendaEgeland/rwrsr_demo/README.md

 * make site#index the root path (in routes.rb)
 * add `=javascript_pack_tag 'hello_react'` to site#index
 * webpacker is correctly adding 'Hello React!' to the page, which can be found at `/site/index` or root `/`.

+### Set up for Heroku
+* For Heroku, we need to use Postgres, so change sqlite3 to pg by replacing the sqlite3 gem with pg, and then updating the database.yml file.
+* Set up the database with `rails db:setup` and then `rails db:migrate`